gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📔 DBMS Theory/Gate Smashers tutorial/▶️ Tutorial_DBMS ACID, Transaction Schedules, RAID (Smashers 74, 80-85, 114 ).md

 When conflict serializability fails, view serializability checks if the schedule matches the input–read dependencies and final writes of some serial order.

-**View Equivalence:** Two schedules are **View Equivalent** if they produce the same final result, even if they do not look identical.
+**View Equivalence:** Two schedules are ==**View Equivalent**== if they produce the same final result, even if they do not look identical.
 View equivalence is achieved by checking if the schedule produces the same outcome as _some_ serial schedule.

 **Example:**
 ```